Lucybeth Rampton: Personal life

+Public life

+Lucybeth suffered from severe depression and as First Lady she spoke publicly about her experience.
+In recognition of her efforts to raise awareness about mental illness, a new residential building at the Utah State Hospital was named in her honor in 2003.

 Death

 On January 21, 2004, she suffered a heart attack at her home and was rushed to the hospital.
 She died two days later at St. Mark's Hospital in Millcreek, Utah, aged 89.
 She was interred at the Salt Lake City Cemetery.